 Per the standards, set forth in the Manual of Uniform Traffic Control Devices (MUTCD) and California Vehicle Code (CVC) speed limits cannot be set arbitrarily low and must be established around the 85th percentile of surveyed speeds.
-However, in 2008 California Assembly Bill (AB) 321 amended to California Vehicle code that now permits local jurisdictions to modify the Posted Speed Limits within school zones.
-The amendment codified in CVC Section 22358.4 allows local jurisdictions, through an ordinance or resolution to extend the 25 miles per hour Posted Speed Limit in school zones from 500 feet to 1,000 feet from the school property lines, and/or reduce the Posted Speed Limit to 15 or 20 mph within 500 feet of the school grounds, under certain conditions.
+However, California Assembly Bill (AB) 321 permits local jurisdictions to modify the posted speed limits within school zones.
+The law allows local jurisdictions, through an ordinance or resolution to extend the 25 miles per hour posted speed limit in school zones from 500 feet to 1,000 feet from the school property lines, and/or reduce the posted speed limit to 15 or 20 mph within 500 feet of the school grounds, under certain conditions.
 If a street has a school zone, is in a residential district, the posted speed is no greater than 30 mph outside of the school zone and the roadway has no more than two traffic lanes, the MUTCD offers the option to reduce and/or extend a school zone speed reduction.
 Under these specific conditions the posted speed at school zones can be reduced to 20 or 15mph and the 25mph zone can be extended, if the determination to reduce a prima facie speed limit to 20 or 15mph and/or extended a 25 mph school zone speed limit is documented in writing in an engineering study.